Cata-Dev/RAPTOR/README.md

 Implemented criteria at [src/criteria.ts](./src/criteria.ts):

-- Foot distance, minimizes the foot distance over a journey
+- **Foot distance**, minimizes the foot distance over a journey
-- Buffer time (same as the original paper), maximizes the minimum transfer time to hop on a trip over a journey
+- **Buffer time** (same as the original paper), maximizes the minimum transfer time to hop on a trip over a journey
+- **Success probability**, relative to how connection times intersect

 ## Additions